Pbmarkowska/Training-Repository/JS-basics/JS-basics.md

  - Mathematical assignment operators make it easy to calculate a new value and assign it to the same variable.
  - The + operator is used to interpolate (combine) multiple strings.
  - In JavaScript ES6, backticks (`) and ${} are used to interpolate values into a string.

+### Control flow
+**Control flow** statements enable JavaScript programs to make decisions by executing code based on a condition.
+If a given condition is true, we execute one block of code.
+If the statement is false, we execute another block of code.